trebeljahr/trebeljahr.com/_pages/needlestack.md

 # Needlestack

-Hang on, what exactly is a needlestack you might ask?

-I am glad you did!
-In essence, the internet is a giant haystack of data - content and information.
-Haystacks are filled with a lot of stuff that is mostly useless - hay.
-But the haystack of the internet also contains some needles in between – the literal needles in a haystack – small nuggets worth to be found and cherished.
-And I found and collected them in the form of bookmarks, notes and more for some time now, piling them up into what is now a **needlestack.**
+The internet is a giant haystack of content and information.
+This haystack is filled with a lot of stuff.
+Most of it is useless hay.
+But among the hay are some beautiful nuggets of information – the literal needles in a haystack.
+Those little bits are hard to find and when found, should be collected and shared.
+Over time I found and collected them for myself in the form of bookmarks and private notes.
+Basically piling them up into what a **needlestack.**

 ![This is a foto of a needlestack {1166x777}](/needles.jpg)

-So: A needlestack is a personal collection of treasures that somebody found on the internet.
-Things that they are glad to have found.
-Things that they want to share with others.
-Things that were needles, in the haystack.
+So: A needlestack is a personal, curated collection of needles (things) that somebody found on the internet.
+Needles that they are glad to have found.
+Needles that they want to share with others.
+Needles carefully sifted from the hay.

-Sometimes the things have small notes and explanations attached to them, sometimes they don't and they are just plain old links.
+Sometimes the needles have small notes and explanations attached to them, sometimes they don't and they are just plain old links.
 Either way, this site is *my* needlestack and it reflects parts of the internet that I love.
 And I hope it will be of use to you!
-Enjoy browsing, and don't get overwhelmed, this is still quite long - cheers!
+Enjoy browsing, and don't get overwhelmed, this is still quite long.
+Even if it's a very condensed version of great stuff found on the internet.

-Full Disclaimer: The idea of collecting information in this format and giving it it's unique name "Needlestack" is not mine.
-I found it on the blog of Ethan Maurice and loved it soo much that I had to make my own list of awesome "needles".
+The idea of collecting information in this format and giving it it's unique name "Needlestack" is not mine.
+I found it on the blog of Ethan Maurice and loved it so much that I had to make my own list of awesomeness.

 [Here's his](https://ethanmaurice.com/needlestack) in case you're curious.

 This needlestack will be organized into different sections.
 You can jump from section to section and jump back to the overview at any time.
 Don't be afraid if things might look like a bit much, I have been using the internet for some time now and therefore have gathered quite a few resources, that I consider to be *amazing*.

 The flood of content is dense, even if restricted to only what I like.
 The internet is a vast space – an endless space – I would argue.
 If you have something awesome you want to share with me (that is not yet on the list) [please do so](https://ricotrebeljahr.com/contact).
-I'll have a look and maybe even put it here!
+I'll have a look and maybe end up putting it here!

 ## Table of contents